stathissideris/spec-provider/README.md

      of just string as you expected.
 You can use spec-provider as a data debugging tool.

-2. You have an un-speced function and you also have a good way to exercise it (via unit tests, actual usage etc).
+2. You have an un-spec'ed function and you also have a good way to exercise it (via unit tests, actual usage etc).
 You can instrument the function with spec-provider, run it a few times with actual data, and then ask spec-provider for the function spec based on the data that flowed through the function.

-### Inferring the spec of raw data
+## Inferring the spec of raw data

 To infer a spec of a bunch of data just pass the data to the `infer-spec` function: